Fernando Verdasco Carmona is a Spanish professional tennis player.

 Fernando Verdasco reached his second quarterfinal of 2022 at the 2022 Estoril Open as a lucky loser where he replaced second seed Diego Schwartzman who had a first round bye.

-Fernando Verdasco reached the main draw of the 2022 US Open as a lucky loser, recording his 71st participation in a Major.
+Fernando Verdasco reached the main draw of the US Open as a lucky loser, after losing to Pavel Kotov in the final round of the qualifications, recording his 18th participation at this Major and his 71st participation overall.

 Fernando Verdasco is an offensive baseliner who is comfortable on all surfaces, with fast hard courts being his best.